 Criteria for determining organizational decision-making authority are set forth in the rules on decision-making authority.
-These rules are reviewed annually by the Board of Directors and revised as necessary.
+These rules are reviewed annually more than once by the Board of Directors and revised as necessary.

-When proposing to shareholders that certain matters for resolution at the Annual Meeting of Shareholders be delegated to the Board of Directors, a Board of Directors meeting attended by two Independent Director of the Board and two outside Audit & Supervisory Board members considers whether the Board of Directors is adequately constituted to fulfill its corporate governance roles and responsibilities, and whether such delegation is desirable from the perspectives of agile decision-making and expertise in business judgment.
+When proposing to shareholders that certain matters for resolution at the Annual Meeting of Shareholders be delegated to the Board of Directors, a Board of Directors meeting attended by four Independent Director of the Board and two Independent Audit and Supervisory Board members considers whether the Board of Directors is adequately constituted to fulfill its corporate governance roles and responsibilities, and whether such delegation is desirable from the perspectives of agile decision-making and expertise in business judgment.